Top 14 Non-Dairy Foods That Are High in Calcium

 Broccoli rabe, also known as rapini, belongs to the family Brassica and provides a series of health benefits, including calcium.
 Adding broccoli rabe to your diet can help increase calcium intake while offering you other essential nutrients.

-According to research, a serving of cooked broccoli rabe has about 1 to 1.5 grams of calcium.
+According to research, a serving of cooked broccoli rabe has about 100 milligrams of calcium.
 However, this depends on the cooking methods and the specific preparation.
 So, consuming broccoli rabe is a good choice if you follow a lactose-free or plant-based diet.

 8. Edamame

-Studies show that a cooked cup of edamame offers about 1 to 2 grams of calcium, depending on the cooking method and specific preparation.
+Studies show that a cooked cup of edamame offers about 60 to 100 milligrams of calcium per 100 g, depending on the cooking method and specific preparation.
 Besides the calcium content of edamame, they are also an abundant source of plant-based protein.
-It contains all the twenty amino acids the body needs, making it a great source of protein.
+It contains all nine essential amino acids the body needs, making it a complete source of protein.
 Edamame also provides vitamin K, folate, dietary fiber, and essential nutrients.

 9. Kale

-Two cups of raw chopped kale contain about 1.8 grams of calcium.
+Two cups of raw chopped kale provide approximately 170-250 milligrams of calcium.
 Kale is a cruciferous vegetable with several antioxidants that help delay or prevent cell damage.
-Like many other plant-based foods that are rich in calcium, kale also contains compounds like oxalates.
+Similar to other plant-based foods that are rich in calcium, kale also contains compounds like oxalates.
 These compounds disturb the absorption of calcium.
-It is advised that you cook your kale properly before consumption to decrease the oxalate content.
+Fortunately, kale is relatively low in oxalates compared to other greens, and boiling it significantly decreases these levels even more.
 To enjoy the fantastic nutritional benefits of kale, steam it as a side dish or chop it into a salad.

 Sesame seeds are tiny, packed with nutrients, and popularly known for their fantastic calcium content, making them an excellent choice for a calcium-rich diet.
-A tablespoon of sesame seeds contains about 0.88 grams of calcium.
+A tablespoon of sesame seeds contains about 80-90 milligrams of calcium.

 Besides their high calcium content, sesame seeds also offer several essential nutrients.
 They are rich in healthy fats, especially polyunsaturated and monounsaturated fats, which are essential for heart health.
-Sesame seeds also provide minerals, vitamins, proteins, fibers, and antioxidants like sesamin and vitamin E, which have been linked to several health benefits.
+Sesame seeds also provide minerals, vitamins, proteins, fibers, and antioxidants, such as sesamin and vitamin E, which have been linked to several health benefits.

 11. Broccoli

-A cup of frozen broccoli contains about 0.87 grams of calcium.
-The National Cancer Institute USA said that a meal rich in broccoli and different members of the cruciferous family has been connected to reducing the risk of cancer.
+A cup of frozen broccoli contains about 40-60 milligrams of calcium.
+According to the National Cancer Institute, USA, a meal rich in broccoli and different members of the cruciferous family has been linked to reducing the risk of cancer.
 Research on rodents also suggests that broccoli's constituents can help prevent stomach, liver, colon, breast, and bladder cancer.
 However, they are yet to get desirable results in humans.

 12. Sweet Potatoes

-Sweet potatoes are generally high in calcium, containing about 0.68 grams per large sweet potato.
-They are also highly nutritious, provide other essential nutrients and are a good source of vitamins C and A, antioxidants, and dietary fiber.
+Sweet potatoes are generally high in calcium, containing about 60-80 milligrams per large sweet potato.
+They are also highly nutritious, provide other essential nutrients, and are a good source of vitamins C and A, antioxidants, and dietary fiber.
 These essential nutrients are vital in promoting resistance to the effects of aging, preventing cancer, and promoting eyesight.
 However, note that sweet potatoes are low in fats.
 They are commonly used as side dishes in different parts of the world.

 13. Mustard and Collard Greens

 Mustard and collard greens are green vegetables that provide several health benefits.
-A cup of cooked collard greens has about 2.66 grams of calcium, while a cup of cooked mustard greens contains 1.03 grams of calcium.
+A cup of cooked collard greens has about 260-270 milligrams of calcium, while a cup of cooked mustard greens contains 100 milligrams of calcium.
 This amount is essential to meeting your daily calcium requirements, making collard and mustard greens an excellent option for people looking for non-dairy sources of calcium.

 14. Okra